getml/reflect-cpp/docs/supporting_your_own_format.md

 In the following two sections, we will provide templates for your `Reader` and `Writer`.
 You should probably just copy + paste this into your own code and fill in the blanks.

+As a reference, you can take a look at how this is done for JSON: https://github.com/getml/reflect-cpp/tree/main/include/rfl/json

 ## Implementing your own writer

 Because writers are somewhat simpler, we will start with them.